Description of the images shared:

 (Comma-separated) files, such as:

 which contain information from the DICOM header.
-Mostly the only files
+Mostly the only files of interest are those with BRAIN/BONE

-images are derived from those images.
-These are included for
+in the name as the Manual mask images are derived from those images.
+These are included for completeness.

 Specific subsets of the DICOM data/tags are given with the data: